2.3. Named Package

 2. Include a package statement at the top of the .java file.

-2. Move the HelloWorld.java file into the cs1302.hello package directory.
-You may need to create both the cs1302 and hello directories before executing the following command.
+3. Move the HelloWorld.java file into the cs1302.hello package directory using the following command:

 If you are not in the cs1302-packages directory, this command will not work